+The exponential increase in various costs of college education continue to put a strain on students and maintain a barrier to access.
 One particularly egregious example is the cost of a traditional textbook.
 Between 2006 and 2016, the average textbook price increased 88 percent, outpacing cost increases of tuition, food and housing.
-Students are forced to choose between feeding their minds or feeding themselves.
+Students are often incapable of affording course necessities, putting them at a disadvantage, and hindering their success.
 Higher education is veering dangerously close to a stifling atmosphere where “the truth is paywalled but the lies are free.”

 Open Educational Resources are part of a broader movement of open access to education.
 The philosophy, history and pedagogy of this movement are described in detail by Dr. Peter Suber’s Open Access Overview.